Luckilyeee/DiverseLCF/README.md

 # Diverse and Plausible Counterfactual Explanations for Time Series via Latent Space Optimization
-This is the repository for our paper titled "Diverse and Plausible Counterfactual Explanations for Time Series via Latent Space Optimization".
-This paper has been accepted at [The 12th IEEE International Conference on Data Science and Advanced Analytics (DSAA)](https://dsaa.ieee.org/2025/)
+This repository provides the implementation for our paper, "Diverse and Plausible Counterfactual Explanations for Time Series via Latent Space Optimization," accepted at the [12th IEEE International Conference on Data Science and Advanced Analytics (DSAA)](https://dsaa.ieee.org/2025/)